 - Feedback isn't tied to specific video timestamps or elements.
 When comments can’t be pinpointed to exact timeframes or components in a video, a lot of valuable production and editing time is often spent just clarifying comments or wasting time on inaccurate revisions as video projects progress.

 - Approvals are impossible to track.
-Even with Vimeo or other private video sharing platforms that offer solid markup tools for video files, being able to demonstrate approval of versions from all stakeholders is tough.
+Even with Vimeo or other private video sharing platforms that offer solid annotation tools for video files, being able to demonstrate approval of versions from all stakeholders is tough.
 There's often not a formal way to indicate that a version has been approved, even if changes or comments have been added to a video file.

 How to improve video production review across team members